groupvine/gv-doc/3-send/2-sendInbox.md

 To find the email address to target lists or recipients with specific attribute values, select **New Email** and then select **Send email from your own inbox**.
 On the **Addressing** tab select the lists and attributes you want your email to target and copy the updated email address to the "To" field of your email in your personal inbox.
-If you use this email address often, you might want to add it to your contacts so the address is readily available to your when sending.
+If you use this email address often, you might want to add it to your contacts so the address is readily available when sending.

 <span id="gv-3send-2sendInbox-drafturgentaddr"></span>
 ## Find the email address to send a draft or "urgent" email